apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 1. Extract the contents of the source tarball and build it with an empty maven cache by renaming your `~/.m2` directory before doing the build.
 2. Check the size of the output binary tarball for significant size increase from the last release.
     - A significant increase in size could indicate a dependency issue that needs to be fixed.
     - The Apache svn repo has a size limit for release artifacts.
 If uploading svn fails because the tarball is too big, we need to contact INFRA to increase our repo size.
 [See here for details.](https://issues.apache.org/jira/browse/INFRA-23892)
 3. Verify signatures
     - Download the KEYS file from [https://dist.apache.org/repos/dist/release/ozone/KEYS](https://dist.apache.org/repos/dist/release/ozone/KEYS)
-  - Import its contents (which should include your public gpg key): `gpg --import KEYS`
+    - Import its contents (which should include your public gpg key):
+      ```bash
+      gpg --import KEYS
+      ```
-  - Verify each .tar.gz artifact: `gpg --verify <artifact>.tar.gz.asc <artifact>.tar.gz`
+    - Verify each .tar.gz artifact:
+      ```bash
+      gpg --verify <artifact>.tar.gz.asc <artifact>.tar.gz
+      ```
 4. Verify checksums
-  - Run `shasum -a 512 *.tar.gz`
-  - Verify that the output checksums for each artifact match the contents of its .sha512 file and the SHA512 line in its .mds file.
+    - For each artifact, verify that the checksums given by the `shasum` command match the contents of the .sha512 file and the SHA512 line in its .mds file.
+        ```bash
+        shasum -a 512 *.tar.gz
+        ```
 5. Make sure docs are present in the release tarball
-  - There should be a directory called docs in the top level.
-If there is not, then `hugo` was not installed during the build and it must be re-done.
    - Extract the release and open docs/index.html in your web browser, and check that the documentation website looks ok.
-6. Check the output of running `bin/ozone version` from the extracted release tarball
-  - After extracting the release, the output of this command should contain:
+6. Run `bin/ozone version` from the extracted release tarball.
+The output of this command should contain:
     - The correct release
     - The correct national park tag
     - A non-snapshot version of Ratis.
-    - A link to the apache/ozone GitHub repository (not your fork).
+    - A link to the [apache/ozone](https://github.com/apache/ozone) GitHub repository (not your fork).
     - The git hash of the last commit the release was built on.
 7. Run the Ozone upgrade acceptance tests by running `test.sh` from the compose/upgrade directory in the extracted release tarball.
     - This check is also run by the GitHub actions CI for each commit, so it should pass with no surprises.

 ### Upload the Artifacts to Dev Staging

-- Upload everything from the `$RELEASE_DIR` to the dev staging area.
+1. Upload everything from the `$RELEASE_DIR` to the dev staging area.

 ```bash
 svn mkdir https://dist.apache.org/repos/dist/dev/ozone/"$VERSION-rc$RC"